 How you can assist in ensuring your safety during a visit to one of our facilities for testing:

-Ask Questions - Understanding your health care journey ensures you are playing a role in keeping safe.
-Learn more about why you should ask questions by clicking here.
+- Ask Questions – Understanding your health care journey ensures you are playing a role in keeping safe.

 If you or a family member has received diagnostic care from Shared Health that resulted in harm or injury, we would like to hear from you.
 We encourage you to call us to report the incident, but also understand the decision to report the incident is a serious one.
 Please be assured that we will respect your privacy by offering anonymous reporting.